-No matter what country you’re traveling to, and how long you’re gone, we will help you enjoy a smooth, safe online experience.
+No matter what country you’re traveling to, and how long you’re gone, CactusVPN will help you enjoy a smooth, safe online experience.
 Our cross-platform, user-friendly apps will make sure of that, for one.

-We offer access to multiple worldwide servers – with locations in Europe, Asia, and America.
-8 of our servers even have P2P support if you’ll ever need to engage in file-sharing while abroad + all our servers come with unlimited bandwidth.
+We offer access to multiple worldwide servers – with locations in Europe, Asia Pacific, and America.
+9 of our servers even have P2P support if you’ll ever need to engage in file-sharing while abroad + all our servers come with unlimited bandwidth.

 Oh, and if you happen to need even more content variety, we’ve got you covered with our Smart DNS service.
-Basically, you can directly unblock over 270 websites from around the world with just a few clicks!
+Basically, you can directly unblock over 300 geo-restricted websites from around the world with just a few clicks!

 And once you do become a CactusVPN customer, we’ll still have your back with a 30-day money-back guarantee.